-'Sixty Six' examines the lives, opportunities and challenges for the Irish living in Britain, which is still the main destination for Irish emigrants.
+The lives, opportunities and challenges for the Irish in Britain which remains the main destination for Irish emigrants.

 Mass at the beginning of Sunday and dancing at the other end.
 That's one way of recognising the Irish...
 In places like this they create a little bit of Ireland.